 If you have previous experience teaching English and/or Western horseback riding lessons, and would like to improve your skills and become a certified professional, you're invited to attend and ride or audit the Certified Horsemanship Association Instructors Certification Clinic.

 CHA certification clinics involve teaching at least four lessons, a riding evaluation, a written test and participation in workshops on risk management, teaching techniques, professionalism and herd management.
 Certification is awarded at the end of the clinic and the level of certification attained (if any) is the sole discretion of the CHA Clinicians conducting the clinic.
 Certification is valid for 3 years from the certification date; the instructor must maintain annual individual membership.
 Instructors may re-certify at the end of the 3-year certification period by providing documentation of at least 25 hours of continuing education and work within the industry.
 The only way to raise the level of certification is to attend another CHA clinic.

 Participants must be able to mount, dismount and ride at the walk, trot and canter/lope on the correct lead, with good form and control in a group, in the arena and in the open.
 Instructor candidates must be able to ride above the level that they will be certified to teach (for exceptional circumstances, see Special Considerations under "Instructor Competency Guidelines" in the CHA Clinic Instructor's Manual).

 ASSISTANT INSTRUCTOR: English and/or Western, qualified to assist in a lesson or trail ride, under the supervision of a certified instructor.

-LEVEL ONE INSTRUCTOR: qualified to provide foundational instruction to beginners, with a strong emphasis on safety and group control; candidates must demonstrate ability in ground handling, mounting, correct position and control at walk-trot.
+LEVEL 1 INSTRUCTOR: qualified to provide foundational instruction to beginners, with a strong emphasis on safety and group control; candidates must demonstrate ability in ground handling, mounting, correct position and control at walk-trot.

-LEVEL TWO INSTRUCTOR: English and/or Western, qualified to improve all aspects of the first level, and progressing through canter/lope, including diagonals, balance of horse and rider, pre-jumping exercises, western patterns, trail riding, etc.
+LEVEL 2 INSTRUCTOR: English and/or Western, qualified to improve all aspects of the first level, and progressing through canter/lope, including diagonals, balance of horse and rider, pre-jumping exercises, western patterns, trail riding, etc.